-Gail R. Wilensky
+Gail R. Wilensky, PhD

 Dr. Wilensky is an economist and a senior fellow at Project HOPE, an international health foundation.
-Dr. Wilensky serves as a trustee of the Combined Benefits Fund of the United Mine Workers of America and the National Opinion Research Center and is on the board of regents of the Uniformed Services University of the Health Sciences.
-She served as president of the Defense Health Board, a federal advisory board to the Secretary of Defense, was a commissioner on the World Health Organization’s Commission on the Social Determinants of Health and co-chaired the Department of Defense Task Force on the Future of Military Health Care.
+She serves as a trustee of the Combined Benefits Fund of the United Mine Workers of America and the National Opinion Research Center and is on the board of regents of the Uniformed Services University of the Health Sciences.
+Dr. Wilensky served as president of the Defense Health Board, a federal advisory board to the Secretary of Defense, was a commissioner on the World Health Organization’s Commission on the Social Determinants of Health and co-chaired the Department of Defense Task Force on the Future of Military Health Care.

-She was the administrator of the Health Care Financing Administration (now called CMS) from 1990 to 1992 and deputy assistant for policy development to President George H. W. Bush in 1992.
-She chaired the Physician Payment Review Commission from 1995 to 1997 and MedPAC from 1997 to 2001.
+She was the administrator of the Health Care Financing Administration (now called CMS) from 1990 to 1992 and the deputy assistant for policy development to President George H. W. Bush in 1992.
+Dr. Wilensky chaired the Physician Payment Review Commission from 1995 to 1997 and MedPAC from 1997 to 2001.
 She is an elected member of the Institute of Medicine and has served two terms on its governing council.

-Dr. Wilensky resides with her husband, Robert, in Washington, D.C.
+Dr. Wilensky resides with her husband Robert in Washington, D.C.